raphaelmenges/visual-stimuli-discovery/README.md

-# Visual Stimuli Discovery
-Visual Stimuli Discovery repository by EYEVIDO GmbH and the Institute for Web Science and Technologies.
+# WebVSD: Visual Stimuli Discovery for Websites
-Developed as part of the [GazeMining](https://gazemining.de/index_en.html) research project.
+A implementation of the visual stimuli discovery for Websites in C++, using OpenCV, Tesseract, and Shogun.

 ## Requirements
 Generation and compilation have been tested on Windows 10 with Visual Studio 2015 or 2017 and Debian 8.8 with the software listed below.